Pet treats food safety

 In fact, we have one of the highest pet ownership rates in the world.
-The RSPCA reports that as of March, 2020, there’s over 29 million pets in Australia.
+The RSPCA1 reports that as of March, 2020, there’s over 29 million pets in Australia.
 Dogs, unsurprisingly, are the most common at 40%, with cats coming in second at 27%.

 We all know owning a pet has many positive health benefits.
 Our pets can make us physically and mentally healthier and many pet owners have adopted ‘pet parenting’ behaviours, mimicking traditional parent-child relationships.

 It’s therefore no surprise pet parents want only the best for their fur babies.
 Growing concern over the contents of commercial pet foods, along with the expanding social lives of dogs, has renewed interest in quality dehydrated pet treats.
 Dehydrated pet foods have many of the benefits of fresh/frozen raw food, but in an easier way for people to manage.

 Pet owners also want honest food safety information surrounding the sourcing, production and storage of commercially dehydrated pet treats.
 And rightly so.
 Turning fresh meat, fruit or vegetables into tasty pet treats is serious business.
 It’s also big business with Australian pet owners spending more than $3.9 billion each year on pet food alone.

 Pet owners place a lot of trust in pet food manufacturers to produce high quality, nutritious, palatable and safe pet foods.